bitplane/bitplane.net/~/doc/thoughts/lens/truth/index.md

 era, a brazen Falseness that outraged millennials.
 Pre-truthers shrugged, he was just doing what happened through Truth and pre-truth before that, with less skill.
 And they can tell when a politician is lying anyway; their lips move.
-If given get a chance to adjust before the next epistemology arrives, post-truthers will hopefully become wise to this.
+If given a chance to adjust before the next epistemology arrives, post-truthers will hopefully become wise to this too.
 But that's not looking very likely.

 Because it's personal truths that come next.
 Fractals of mass-manufactured deceit, individualized, coherent and divisive lies driven by the power of